Mixture distributions describe random variables that are drawn from

 an outcome is a composite response from multiple sources.
 For a random

-has a valid PDF.
-The main assumption is statistical independence between
+PDF.
+The main assumption is statistical independence between the process

-the process of randomly selecting the component distribution and the
+of randomly selecting the component distribution and the distributions

-distributions themselves.
-Assume there is a random selection process
+themselves.
+Assume there is a random selection process that first

 Continuous mixture variables are generated at the component level in